rmuxv2/Flux/README.md

 - Press `U` to open the Flux menu.
 - Use the menu to toggle features and adjust settings.
 - Keybinds can be changed in the Keybinds tab.
+- Configurations can be managed in the Configs tab.
 - Quick actions (Reconnect, Fix Wheels) are available in the sidebar.

 ## Configuration

+- Settings profiles are saved in `moonloader/config/Flux/`.
 - Keybinds are saved to `moonloader/Flux_keybinds.cfg`.
 - Log messages are written to `moonloader/Flux_log.txt`.